takanory/slides/20190824pyconmy/PITCHME.md

 Note:

-* PyCon JP is a very good opportunity for you.
 * PyCon JP will be held in middle of September.
-* I'm looking forward to seeing YOU again in PyCon JP.
+* But tickets were sold out.
+* If you attend PyCon JP, see you again in September.

 +++